dprojects/getDimensions/Docs/README.md

 ## Pad - basic

 Pad is not base object.
 In fact it is transformation on the Sketch object.
 However, for the macro purposes it is considered as base element for furniture building, furniture part.
-Mostly because th Sketch is not real-life object, because it has only two dimensions.
+Mostly because the Sketch is not real-life object, because it has only two dimensions.
 To start with Pad furniture part, just follow the steps below:

 * Create any furniture using Pads and Sketches.